Lawyer for a Rear-End Car Accident

-The insurance companies can be very difficult to deal with after a car accident, especially if you suffered any serious injuries.
+Insurance companies can be very difficult to deal with after a car accident, especially if you suffered any serious injuries.

 The Law Offices of Daniel Kim have over 1000 positive reviews on Yelp, Facebook and Google from past clients that wanted to share their stories.

-We are available 7 days a week, 24 hours a day, so contact us for a FREE consultation.
+We are available 7 days a week, 24 hours a day, so contact us for a free consultation.

-How Much Is My Rear End Accident Settlement Worth
+How Much is My Rear-End Accident Settlement Worth?

 Each accident is unique and many factors will go into determining a final settlement value and how long the injury settlement might take to finalize.